Caring for a Continent Ileostomy or K-Pouch

-After the first three to four weeks, you can stop the continuous draining and start draining several times per day or as instructed by your doctor or health care providers.
-Though you usually make this change after seeing your doctor for the first time after the operation, sometimes your doctor will tell you to start doing the following earlier.
+After the first three to four weeks, you can stop the continuous draining and start draining several times per day or as instructed by your health care provider.
+Though you usually make this change after seeing your doctor for the first time after the operation, sometimes your doctor will tell you to start doing the following earlier:

 - Drain the pouch every two hours during the day while you are awake.